amslivar/amslivar/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on the LZ experiment in the hunt for Dark Matter!
+- 🔭 I’m a grad student at the University of Alabama
 - 📫 How to reach me: adesousaslivar@crimson.ua.edu

 <!--